 Online statements, business disparagement, demand for retraction.

-My pricing is flat fee. $575 for a single attorney demand letter, $1,200 for a letter with a draft lawsuit or arbitration demand attached, $1,500 for complex matters such as FEHA, FMLA-CFRA, or premises-liability cases.
-A $349 case-evaluation memo is available when you want a written legal review before deciding which package fits.
+My pricing is flat fee. $575 for a single attorney demand letter. $1,200 for a letter with a court-ready draft complaint or arbitration demand attached as settlement leverage.
+A $240 written attorney consultation is available when you want a second look at your facts before committing to a package.
+After the recipient responds, a separate Pre-Litigation Negotiation Phase is available at $1,500 flat through settlement or impasse.

 Outcomes are fact-dependent.
 The drivers are the strength of the documentary record, the amount at issue, whether the contract has a fee-shifting clause, the recipient's risk profile, and whether the matter is genuinely escalatable.
 The demand-letter ROI calculator on this site triages those factors.
-The case-evaluation memo gives a written attorney assessment with the actual facts.
+The $240 written attorney consultation gives a short written attorney assessment with your actual facts before you commit to a package.

 Single attorney demand letter: 3-5 business days from receipt of facts and documents.
 Letter with draft lawsuit attached: 5-7 business days.
 Complex-matter letters: 7-10 business days.
 Once sent, the letter typically gives the recipient 14-30 days to respond, depending on the matter.